-- Limbic system- the limbic system is the brain’s reward center and links together structures that control our ability to feel pleasure.
-The limbic system is activated by healthy life choices, such as eating and socializing, but it is also activated by drugs of abuse.
+- Limbic system – The limbic system is the brain’s reward center and links structures that control our ability to feel pleasure.
+The limbic system is activated by healthy life choices, such as eating, socializing, and drug use.

 The brain’s communication system uses neurotransmitters to send messages to its various parts.
-When the brain is exposed to drugs, these neurotransmitters no longer function as they were intended to function.
-This can be a good thing when a person is in pain and uses prescription pain medication to change the way the brain responds to that pain.
-But when medications have been used for too long or in larger amounts that prescribed, the brain no longer produces its own neurotransmitters and needs the drug to feel and function “normally.”
+When the brain is exposed to drugs, these neurotransmitters no longer function as intended.
+This can be a good thing when a person is in pain and uses prescription pain medication to change how the brain responds to that pain.
+But when medications have been used for too long or in larger amounts than prescribed, the brain no longer produces its own neurotransmitters and needs the drug to feel and function “normally.”
 This type of dependence on a substance quickly leads to addiction.

 Cocaine is a drug that is particularly damaging to healthy brain function.
-Brain scans taken of a person who hasn’t used cocaine shows a fair amount of activity.
-Brain scans of a cocaine addict show almost no brain function.
-When that same addict stops using cocaine for a 10-day period, there is still minimal brain activity on the scan.
+Brain scans of a person who hasn’t used cocaine show a fair amount of activity.
+The brain scans of a person with a cocaine addiction can show almost no brain function.
+When that same person stops using cocaine for ten days, there is still minimal brain activity on the scan.

-Only after months of abstinence does the brain scan show that brain function is returning and, depending upon the amount of cocaine used and how long the person lived as a cocaine addict, the brain still may not be functioning at normal capacity.
+Only after months of abstinence does the brain scan show that brain function is returning.
+Depending upon the amount of cocaine used and how long the person lived with addiction, the brain may still not function at normal capacity.

 Cocaine Addiction Rehab

-When it comes to cocaine addiction treatment or trying to maintain sobriety after stimulant addiction is that while there are few hardcore physical withdrawal symptoms, the psychological withdrawal from the drug is intense.
+When it comes to cocaine or stimulant addiction recovery, the physical withdrawal symptoms may be minimal.
+However, psychological dependence can be incredibly arduous.
 It hits hard in the first few weeks of recovery and then returns a few months later.
-This pattern of cravings and compulsive behavior with cocaine addiction, crystal meth addiction, and addiction to prescription stimulant medication means that long-term residential cocaine rehab is the best choice for cocaine addicts.
+This pattern of cravings and compulsive behavior with cocaine addiction, crystal meth addiction, and addiction to prescription stimulant medication means that long-term residential cocaine rehab can be the best choice for individuals with drug addiction.